nelsonii/JoystickEnclosures/README.md

 TRACKPOINT requires:
  Adafruit QT PY
  Cirque Pinnacle TrackPoint 35mm sensor (Mouser)
+ Use Super Glue to close the case (I'm looking at using screws instead).

  Print flat surfaces down!
 You may need to rotate the DISC 180 in your slicer.